open-tale/open-tale.github.io/_docs/01-characters.md

 * *Level*
 * *Attributes*
+* *Perks*
 * *Qualities*
-* *Perks*
 * *Wealth*

-### Level
+#### Level

 The character's level expresses how experienced it is in a campaign.
 Characters on higher levels are usually tougher in certain aspects.

 The level of a character varies from 1 to 10.
+To level up, the player must spend 3 experience points regardless of the current level of the character.

+Players are awarded experience points in the end of each session, usually at least 1 point.

-### Attributes
+#### Attributes

 Open Tale has the following attributes: